AtulChandel/SDETJavaProblems/README.md

   Program to find total number of occurance of character in a string

   Program to find second largest number in an array

+Day 3:

+    Program to remove duplicate number from an array

+    Program to check if a number is prime or not

+    Program to print fibonacci series